Railways Planning To Upgrade Five Major Railway Stations - UrduPoint

 Railways Planning To Upgrade Five Major Railway Stations

-ISLAMABAD, (UrduPoint / Pakistan Point News - 22nd Aug, 2022 ) :Pakistan Railways was planning to upgrade five major Railway stations across the country on modern lines to help not only facilitate the passengers but also help the department to generate more revenue.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 28th Aug, 2022 ) :Pakistan Railways was planning to upgrade five major Railway stations across the country on modern lines to facilitate the passengers as well as help the department to generate more revenue.

 "The purpose to upgrade the railway stations is to make them commercial hubs for business activities and facilitate the passengers," an official in the Ministry of Railways told APP.